HermanniH/QRAKEN/README.md

 To generate random numbers with QRAKEN, you first need to open QRAKEN_RunQiskit.ipynb.
 1) The first cell imports all required packages
 2) Second cell is where you decide the parameters for the experiment:
-   a)	Local: False: Run on ibm quantum machine, True: run on local simulator.
+   1)	Local: False: Run on ibm quantum machine, True: run on local simulator.
-   b) machine: Specifiy which quantum computer is used to run
+   2) machine: Specifiy which quantum computer is used to run
-   c) howToFindLayout: specify which  method to use to find qubits on machine to generate random numbers.
+   3) howToFindLayout: specify which  method to use to find qubits on machine to generate random numbers.
 Modes are "greedy", "recursive", "manual"

 After this, evaluate all the cells in the notebook.